kurval/roger-skyline-1/README.md

 3. Create a Self-Signed SSL Certificate for Apache (follow instructions link)

 ## #Deployment Automation <a id="automation"></a>
-Configure a web server with these instructions and you can create a script that copies updated html file from temp folder and add it to /var/www/html/ if there is changes.
-Also sending mail to root.
+Configure a web server with these instructions and you can create a script that copies updated html file from temp folder  to /var/www/html/ if there is changes.
+Also this script sends mail to root if html file is updated.
+Script also makes backup.
 After this you can create a cron job that runs the script for example once in a week.
 !This of course requires that temp folder is updated from host machine before crontab happens!
 1. Create script to ~/scripts/update_files.sh